Winnebago County Election Questions Released

 Center – Helgeson Civic Center, 105 W Main St., Lake Mills IA (For voters in Center Township and the City of Lake Mills.)

-Forest City Ward 1 – TSB, 101 Hwy 69 N, Forest City IA (For voters in Forest City Ward 1.)
+Forest City Ward 1 – NSB BANK, 101 Hwy 69 N, Forest City IA (For voters in Forest City Ward 1.)

 Forest City Ward 2 – Calvary Baptist Church, 636 N Best St., Forest City IA (For voters in Forest City Ward 2.)

-FC3 Forest D3 – Senior Community Center, 125 N 7 th St., Forest City IA (For voters in Forest City Ward 3, Part of Rural Forest Township in Supervisor
+FC3 Forest D3 – Senior Community Center, 125 N 7th St., Forest City IA (For voters in Forest City Ward 3, Part of Rural Forest Township in Supervisor District 3.)

 Forest City Ward 4 – Immanuel Lutheran Church, 246 S Clark St., Forest City, IA (For voters in Forest City Ward 4.)